A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

 \subsection{A corresponding OMA-MEC system}

 In order to showcase the advantages of the NOMA-based system, in this subsection, we present a corresponding baseline OMA-based system.
 Following the two-user (pure) OMA system in~\cite{Ding-MEC1}, we consider a multi-user OMA-MEC system, where a dedicated time slot is allocated to every user.
 Note that we reuse the notations from the NOMA-MEC system in this subsection when appropriate.
 Specifically, $\mathrm{U}_{m}$ offloads its data to the MEC server \textit{only} during $\hat{D}_{m}$ such that $\sum_{j=1}^{m}\hat{D}_{j}\leq D_{m}$.
-Considering a unit-bandwidth system, the data offloaded (in nats) by $\mathrm{U}_{m}$ to the server is given by $\hat{N}_{\mathrm{off},m}=\hat{D}_{m}\ln\left(1+g_{m}\hat{P}_{m}\right),$ where $\hat{P}_{m}$ is the power transmitted by $\mathrm{U}_{m}$ during $\hat{D}_{m}.$ The problem of maximizing the minimum number of offloaded nats among all users in the OMA-MEC can be easily formulated but is skipped here for the sake of brevity.
+The data offloaded (in nats) by $\mathrm{U}_{m}$ to the server is given by $\hat{N}_{\mathrm{off},m}=B\hat{D}_{m}\ln\left(1+g_{m}\hat{P}_{m}\right),$ where $\hat{P}_{m}$ is the power transmitted by $\mathrm{U}_{m}$ during $\hat{D}_{m}.$ The problem of maximizing the minimum number of offloaded nats among all users in the OMA-MEC can be easily formulated but is skipped here due to the space constraint.
 Similar to the case of NOMA, we can derive a SCA-based method to solve the resulting problem.
 Explicitly in iteration $n+1$, an SOCP can be formulated as follows: